qornanali/faq-bot/docs/en/how-to-make-faq-bot.md

 end
 ```

+The contents of the `#show` function in the` WebhooksController` class are:

+1. Read the `mode`,` token`, and `challenge` of the query parameters.

+2. Check if the mode and token are suitable.

+3. If suitable, display the value of `challenge` with http status `200` ok.

+4. If it doesn't match, display `"FAILED"` with http status `403` forbidden.

 #### Creating `POST /webhook` to receives event

 Get into your project directory, then add a function `#create` in `WebhooksController`.